keotl/sgt-mapper/README.md

 None!
 SgtMapper is designed to be as simple to use as possible.
 There is nothing more to configure than what is described in this README.
-Exception mappers will be automatically detected in your project, and will be instantiated directly, or using ASP.NET's dependency injection mechanism, should it require constructor parameters.
+Exception mappers will be automatically detected in your project, and will be instantiated directly, or using ASP.NET's dependency injection mechanism, should they require constructor parameters.

 ## Running the tests